tictactrip/documentation/docs/How-to-Guides/book-on-tictactrip/tutorial.md

 ## Download tickets

 Once you have validated that the booking was successful by **[getting the order](/docs/How-to-Guides/book-on-tictactrip/tutorial#get-an-order)** you can download the tickets of the order.
-You must pass the id of the order and the file name you want to give to the file as a parameters in the url.
+You must pass the id of the order and the file name you want to give to the file as a parameter in the url.

 ```bash
 curl --location --request GET 'https://api.tictactrip.eu/booking/v3/orders/fde73760a5354d18/ticket?filename=ticketName' \